Vansh-Lalchandani/Credit-risk-predictor/README.md

 ## 🔮 Final Predictions on Test Data

 After training, the model was used to predict on a separate test dataset (`test.csv`).
-Predictions are saved to `final_predictions.csv`.

 ---